 The research team found that the largest source of PCB emissions in this school was glass block windows.
 PCBs, or polychlorinated biphenyls, are highly carcinogenic chemical compounds that can cause cancer, damage the brain and nervous system, and interfere with how the body’s hormones work.
 They still exist in some older building materials.

-The group based at Iowa's IIHR – Hydroscience and Engineering, an research center at the College of Engineering, published their findings this month in Environmental Science & Technology.
+The group based at Iowa's IIHR – Hydroscience and Engineering, a research center at the College of Engineering, published their findings this month in Environmental Science & Technology.

-“This study is the first to report measurements of PCB emissions from building materials in a school,” stated the paper’s first author, Jason Hua, a PhD student at the University of Iowa.
+“This study is the first to report measurements of PCB emissions from building materials in a school,” stated the paper’s first author, Jason Hua, a civil and environmental engineering PhD student at Iowa.